ControlThings-io/ctmodbus/README.md

 # Control Things Modbus

-The goal of ctmodbus is to become the security professional's Swiss army knife for interacting with Modbus devices.
+A highly flexible Modbus tool made for penetration testers.

 Once completed, features will include support for:

 - RTU and ASCII versions of serial Modbus  (DONE)
-- TCP and UDP versions of TCP/IP Modbus  (DONE)
+- TCP and UDP versions of Modbus  (DONE)
+- New TLS version of Modbus (DONE in lib, client IN PROGRESS)
 - Client and server options  (DONE in lib, server IN PROGRESS)
 - All standard Modbus functions  (reads DONE, writes IN PROGRESS)
 - Arbitrary custom Modbus functions